 Unnatural haiku's "senryu."

-Through the end of April, the Tutt Library lobby display area will feature poetry-related books chosen by Tutt social sciences librarian, Mimi Wheatwind; she has included many of our haiku books in this display.
-Mimi put together a beautiful research guide for exploring all kinds of poetry: you can visit the haiku page of the Ars Poetica guide for inspiration, information, and links.
+One of our research desk librarians, Mimi Wheatwind, put together a beautiful research guide for exploring all kinds of poetry: you can visit the haiku page of the Ars Poetica guide for inspiration, information, and links.

 We also have books of haiku by Basho, Shiki, Jim Harrison and Ted Kooser, and Jack Kerouac - and our Curator of Special Collections, the above-mentioned Jessy Randall, has published several haiku, including this one.
 You can find thousands of examples of and scholarly articles on haiku in Granger's, JSTOR, MLA Bibliography, Humanities International Complete, and more, via our English Subject Guide.